2004 Major League Baseball postseason: (1) New York Yankees vs. (4) Boston Red Sox

 The Red Sox became the third team in North American sports history to overcome a 3–0 series deficit to win a playoff series, joining the 1942 Toronto Maple Leafs and the 1975 New York Islanders, who did it in the NHL.
 To this day, they remain the only team in the MLB to accomplish such a feat.
 The Houston Astros overcame a 3–0 series deficit in the 2020 ALCS to force a seventh game, but were unable to win the pennant like the Red Sox did.
-The Red Sox would win their next pennant in 2007 over the Cleveland Indians in seven games after trailing three games to one in the series en route to another World Series title.
+The Red Sox would win their next pennant in 2007 over the Cleveland Indians in seven games after trailing 3–1 in the series en route to another World Series title.

 This was the first ALCS loss for the Yankees since 1980.
-The Yankees would return to the ALCS in 2009, and defeat the Los Angeles Angels of Anaheim in six games en route to their most recent World Series championship.
+They would return to the ALCS in 2009, and defeated the Los Angeles Angels of Anaheim in six games en route to their most recent World Series championship.

 The 2004 ALCS marked a turning point for both the Yankees and Red Sox.
 The Yankees entered a decline after the series loss, winning one more World Series in 2009, then they would fail to win the pennant during the next decade, and would lose to the Red Sox two more times in the postseason, in 2018 and 2021.
 The opposite was true for the Red Sox, as the team trended upwards, winning the World Series, and winning three more championships, in 2007, 2013, and 2018.